zowe/docs-site/docs/user-guide/install-zos.md

      d.
 (Optional) If you have trouble getting the certificates and you want only to evaluate Zowe, you can switch off the certificate validation by setting `verifyCertificatesOfServices=false`.
 The HTTPS will still be used but the API Mediation Layer will not validate any certificate.

-     **Important** Switching off certificate evaluation is a non-secure setup.
+     **Important!** Switching off certificate evaluation is a non-secure setup.

      **Example:**